ryanhellyer/comic-glot/README.md

 Instead of charging, give free comics to those who tweet or FB about the last comic they read.
 Each comic = 1 tweet/FB message.

+When logged in, should store exact last page user was on.
+Then when they revisit that comic, it should return to that page.
+Store in Redis with key of "slug-pagenumber", then the value of the page number they were on.

 Encourage translators, but giving prominent credit and link back.
 Could show picture of them with info. before or after reading comic.